careerbuilder/DataScienceAPIDocumentation/SemanticSearch2.md

 -	language (optional) : two letter language code followed by underscore, followed by two letter country code.
 Determines the language in which enrichments are returned.
 Required to use personalized overrides.
 Defaults to en_us.
 Currently, allowed values are en_us, en_gb, fr_fr, de_de, and nl_nl.
 -	user_id (optional) : user id for which to look up personalized overrides.
 Defaults to null.
 -	relationships_threshold : the mimimum weight of a relationship entity to be added as enrichments.
 Can be used to prune the result size.
 Defaults to 0.5.
 Allowed values are any number between 0 and 1.
+-   fields (optional) : a Json map that can pre-define a job title and/or a location overriding the parser output, for instance: `{"job_title":"Java Developer", "location":"New York"}`

 Example 2.0 request:
 ```